Do You Love Me Or What?

 “Captivating with its intimations of sadness and profound insights, it seems to me that Woolfe has painted a picture of the tragic human condition of never quite fitting in to our tiny, pitiable worlds.”
 Courier Mail.

 An unusual novel which requires the reader to simply surrender to its extraordinary beauty.
-Woolfe successfully combines a complex hart-wrenching love story with explorations into Asperger’s syndrome, autism, science, genetics, psychology, the human condition and the very nature of love.”
+Woolfe successfully combines a complex heart-wrenching love story with explorations into Asperger’s syndrome, autism, science, genetics, psychology, the human condition and the very nature of love.”

 Book Tweep – Ann Somerville